What to do with abandoned goods on common property

 In strata properties, there are usually designated areas for proper disposal of garbage.
 Ensure you place rubbish in the correctly designed bins.
 Don’t leave rubbish items, such as oversized packaging, outside of the bins as they won’t be taken away by council.

-3. Schedule a bulky goods clean up with your local council
+3. Schedule a clean-up for bulky goods with your local council

 If you’re looking to dispose of old furniture or other large household items, schedule a collection with your local council, or if the items are in good working order and can be reused by someone else, take them to your local charity shop first and ask if they wish to accept the donation.